2004 Indian Ocean earthquake and tsunami: Other effects

 The tsunami had a severe humanitarian and political impact in Sweden.
-The hardest-hit country outside Asia, Sweden, lost 543 tourists, mainly in Thailand.
+The hardest-hit country outside Asia, it lost 543 tourists in the disaster, mainly in Thailand.
 The Persson Cabinet was heavily criticized for its inaction.

 Smith Dharmasaroja, a meteorologist who had predicted that an earthquake and tsunami "is going to occur for sure" in 1994, was assigned the development of the Thai tsunami warning system.
 The Indian Ocean Tsunami Warning System was formed in early 2005 to provide an early warning of tsunamis for inhabitants around the Indian Ocean coasts.

 The changes in the distribution of masses inside the Earth due to the earthquake had several consequences.
 It displaced the North Pole by 25 mm.
 It also slightly changed the shape of the Earth, specifically by decreasing Earth's oblateness by about one part in 10 billion, consequentially increasing Earth's rotation a little and thus shortening the length of the day by 2.68 microseconds.

 The Indian Ocean Tsunami Archives were added to the UNESCO Memory of the World register in 2017.
 The archive consists of video, audio, and photographs.